-How to get a domain name in three easy steps
+How to get a domain name (web address) in three easy steps

-For your website's domain name is the shop-front, the high-street address where customers can find you.
-Furthermore, the domain is important for positioning your website in the search engines.
+Your website's domain name is the shop-front, the high-street address where customers can find you.
+Furthermore, a domain is important for positioning your website in search engines.
 In contrast to a building, however, you cannot buy a domain outright, but only register it on a long-term basis.
-In order to do that you have to register your chosen domain.
-The people who deal with that are generally your Internet service provider or hosting provider.
-They register your chosen address with the registrar and the central administration body, the Network Information Center (NIC), which is responsible for managing the system of web domain names.
+In order to do that you have to register your chosen domain trough a domain name registrar.
+A domain name registrar is an organization or commercial entity that manages the reservation of Internet domain names.

 Step 1: Choose a domain name

-The best domain name is no use at all, however, if it is already taken.
+The best domain name is no use at all, however, if it is already registered.
 Once you have chosen one or two good ideas for the domain name, you now have to check whether they are still available.
-This can be done via most registrars or Web hosts, using simple online tools that provide you with information immediately.
+This can be done via the Verisign name suggestion tool most registrars or web hosts, using simple online tools that provide you with information immediately.

 Step 3: Register the domain name

-You can now register a domain name via the Internet service provider, Web host or domain dealer of your choice.
-You generally have to give the service provider your contact address and account details; you then no longer have to concern yourself with the details of the registration.
+You can now register a domain name via the registrar, web host or domain dealer of your choice.
+You generally have to give the registrar your contact address and account details; you then no longer have to concern yourself with the details of the registration.

-After just a few hours you can gain access to your own domain.
+After just a few hours you can gain access to your registered domain.
 Most domains are initially registered for one year; the contract is usually extended automatically.

 Good to know: If you are not quite ready to launch your website yet, you can still put your domain name to good use.
 Two main ways in which you can use your domain name are: